SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.9.md

 When, in an EPM environment, you opened a view card without linked EPM object, in some cases, an incorrect error would be logged.

-#### Dashboards app - Service definition component: When a node action was executed, all action buttons of other nodes with the same action configured would be set to “loading” \[ID_26145\]
+#### Dashboards app - Service definition component: When a node action was executed, all action buttons of other nodes with the same action configured would be set to 'loading' \[ID_26145\]

 In a service definition component, in some cases, all nodes with the same action configured would set the state of their action button to “loading” when the action was executed on one of those nodes.